Alokkumar8/litedb/README.md

 ## 🚨 Important Notes

-- **Data Persistence:** Data is stored temporarily and may be cleared periodically
+- **Data Persistence:** Data is stored permanently and can be used in production
 - **No Authentication:** Anyone with your ID can access your data
 - **Rate Limiting:** Excessive requests may be throttled
 - **Data Size:** Keep individual records under 1MB for best performance
-- **Production Use:** This service is intended for development, prototyping, and demos
+- **Production Use:** This service is intended for development, form sites and demos

 ## 🤝 Contributing

 We welcome contributions!
-Please visit our [GitHub repository](https://github.com/litedb/litedb) to:
+Please visit our [GitHub repository](https://github.com/Alokkumar8/litedb) to:

 - Report bugs
 - Request features